python-students-summer2024/data-types-exercise-yr2313/README.md

 ### Run the program

 To run the program, run the file named `main.py`.
-The code in this file makes use those functions you have modified in `solutions.py` to produce and output the Mad Lib text.
+The code in this file makes use those functions you have modified in `solutions.py` to produce and output the text.

 ### Verify the output is correct